The biggest barrier to learning to skateboard, is getting a fit for purpose skateboard.

 A correctly mounted wheel shouldn’t have any play. i.e. it shouldn’t move up and down the axle.

 Do not over-tighten the wheel.
-Tighten the axle nut until it touches the wheel, then unscrew it by a quarter turn.
+Tighten the axle nut until it touches the bearing in the wheel, then unscrew it by a quarter turn.

 Skateboard wheel softness